-Makes technical changes to align terminology and references.
+Makes technical changes to clarify logistics definitions and harmonize standards.

-Makes technical changes to align terminology and references.
+Makes technical changes to clarify logistics definitions and harmonize standards.

 Establishes a streamlined recertification process for paratransit eligibility to standardize reviews.
 Requires transit operators to establish the streamlined process by January 1, 2027 and use it by June 1, 2027.
 Defines eligible persons as permanently disabled with no expected fixed-route access improvement.
 Allows contracting the recertification while the operator retains final eligibility decisions.